cseanburns/personal_knowledge_mgmt/src/5e-web-sources-part-1.md

 We also spend most of our time on a limited number of domains.
 This includes sites ending with **.com, .org, .edu**, etc.
-But remember that you've already learned how to search the web, and if you're interested in learning more about what's out there, I encourage you to add a `:site` operator to your web queries if you want to mix things up every once in a while.
+But remember that you've already learned how to search the web, and if you're interested in learning more about what's out there, I encourage you to add a `site:` operator to your web queries if you want to mix things up every once in a while.
-There over [1,400 top level domains][tld] that we can use with the `:site` operator, and it can be fun to add random ones to your searches:
+There over [1,400 top level domains][tld] that we can use with the `site:` operator, and it can be fun to add random ones to your searches:

 ```
-asthma site:health
+asthma site:health.gov
 ```

 Or: